r3hensler/zingo/README.md

 ## Development server

 First, make sure you have already downloaded and setup the mock JSON server, [Zingo-Server](https://github.com/r3hensler/zingo-server).
-Start the Zingo-Server by running `npm start`.
+Start the Zingo-Server by running `npm start`, under the Zingo-Server project root.
 The Zingo-Server will listen on port 3000.

-Next, run `npm start` for a dev server.
+Next, run `npm start` under the Zingo project for a dev server.
 A browser window should open to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build